uhkniazi/SCTU_COSMOS_DB_Paper/README.md

-# Manuscript Under Review in Journal Clinical Trials
+# Manuscript Accepted in Journal Clinical Trials - awaiting publication
 # An Open-Source SQL Database Schema for Integrated Clinical and Translational Data Management in Clinical Trials

 # Supplementary Material